2023-2024 First-Year Housing Registration

 - adjoined (bathroom shared between two double rooms)

-- community (bathroom used by the entire floor, with distinct men's and women's bathroom per floor)
+- community (bathroom used by the entire floor, with distinct men's and women's bathrooms per floor)

 - common, private bathroom suites (shared gender-inclusive bathroom suites used by entire floor; multiple suites per floor with shared sink area and private, secure rooms with a toilet, sink, and shower; Thurston Hall only)